Andy Irvine (musician): Planxty ("The Third Coming") – Live 2004

-Since then, the original Planxty quartet have neither performed live nor recorded new material together.
+The original Planxty quartet never performed live again, nor recorded new material together.
+Liam O'Flynn died in 2018.

 Solo version of "As I Roved Out"

 In May 2005, Irvine wrote in his website journal: "Also premiered "As I Roved Out" with my own accompaniment.
 It's always been a Planxty number till now with Dónal playing Baritone Guitar and me just singing it."
 A recording of this version of "As I Roved Out" was eventually released on Peter Ratzenbeck's album Resonances in 2007, where Irvine appeared as a guest and played it solo on his "Stefan Sobell mandola, tuned CGDG (Capo 0)".

 Mozaik – Changing Trains

 In January and April 2005, Mozaik rehearsed new material for Changing Trains, their first studio album recorded in Budapest during November of the same year.

 This album was initially released by the band in Australia in 2006 and, after additional re-mixing by Lunny at Longbeard Studios in Dublin, was re-released in the autumn of 2007 under license to Compass Records.